Skip to main content

 On agenda: Final action:

-Title: RESOLUTION TO ALLOW MUNICIPAL AUTHORITIES TO BAN THE SALE OF NIPS
+Title: RESOLUTION OF THE NEW HAVEN BOARD OF ALDERS TO ALLOW MUNICIPAL AUTHORITIES TO BAN THE SALE OF NIPS.

 Attachments: 1.
 EAC-BoA_Nips_Resolution_Nov2025.docx, 2.
 EAC-NipsBanAuthorityResolution, 3.
 Empowering Municipalities to Ban the Sale of Nips